-Officials tell public to stay home to stop the spread of covid.
+Officials tell public to stay home to stop covid’s spread.
 But is anyone listening?

 “By far, the bigger threat are venues like indoor dining, gyms, salons, and those continue to operate as if nothing had happened,” Levine said.

-The mayordefended the school closures, saying it that it was only “a matter of time before indoor dining will close” in New York City.
+The mayor defended the school closures, saying it that it was only “a matter of time before indoor dining will close” in New York City.

 Public health professionals in recent days have turned up the volume of their warnings about Thanksgiving.
 On Thursday, officials at the Centers for Disease Control and Prevention made a striking announcement: “CDC is recommending against travel during the Thanksgiving period.”